isomerpages/nlb-reference/_singapore-people/t-teng-mah-seng.md

 ### <u>Introduction</u>

-Teng Mah Seng（丁马成） (1915﹘1992) was a musician, lyricist and composer.
+Teng Mah Seng（丁马成; 1915﹘1992) was a musician, lyricist and composer.
 A father of eight, Teng was born in December 1915 in Fujian Province, China and came to Singapore in 1935.
 In 1945, he started an import-export business.

 Teng’s first song was called The Spring Light.
 In the 1970s, he organised the first Asian International Nanyin Conference, which sparked a revival of interest in nanyin.
 He was later apointed the president of the Siong Leng Musical Association.